cloudfoundry/credhub-cli/README.md

 	delete --name <cred name>
 		Delete a credential
-		-n, --name 'CRED'									Name of credential to delete
+		-n, --name 'CRED'									Name of the credential to delete

 CERTIFICATE AUTHORITY: